iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 > Every update makes the app worse.
 Can't find insurance, can't see or hear doctor, can't leave doctor reviews anymore, doctors seem to be rood a lot.
 Very frustrating.<br> :date: __2021-04-03 22:49:08__

 > Doc canceled video chat mid meeting w/o reason-she couldn't be seen or heard at 1st, then I could barely her even tho my Galaxy Note 20 Ultra 5G was on the highest volume.
 She said she was typing so she couldn't turn on the camera at the same time.
 Mina Rizwan was found under Women's Health and her profile stated it is her profession.
 I had uploaded images of my health report since I was looking for a 2nd opinion, all she told me was to go to my OBGYN n hung up on me.
 POINTLESS APP!RUDE DOCTOR!<br> :date: __2021-04-03 18:17:37__

-> Doesn't have healthfirst so beware.<br> :date: __2021-03-07 09:51:03__

-> I HATE THIS APP!!
-It constantly crashes, won't load, or won't even stay open.
-I got kicked out of another appointment and that's not good.
-Especially for people who are paying their hard earned money for the services provided.
-Please fix.<br> :date: __2021-03-03 20:12:02__